nulligun/latestrelayer/README.md

 ### Supervisor Settings

 - `POLL_INTERVAL`: How often to check stream status (seconds)
-- `KILL_GRACE`: Grace period when stopping processes (seconds)
 - `CRASH_BACKOFF`: Delay before restarting after crash (seconds)

 ## How It Works

+### The "One Hose, Two Faucets" Pattern

+This system uses a unique architecture where:

+1. **Two Faucets (Sources)**: Live stream from camera OR offline video loop
+2. **One Hose (Delivery)**: push-to-kick maintains a single, persistent connection to Kick

+The key insight is that push-to-kick pulls from nginx-rtmp's `/switch/out` application, which is always fed by the switcher.
+When sources change, only the switcher restarts—the push-to-kick connection to Kick remains stable.

 ### Stream Detection

-The supervisor checks for live stream by examining nginx-rtmp stats:
+The supervisor checks for live stream by examining nginx-rtmp XML stats:

 1. **Video Bitrate Check** - Ensures video data is flowing (> 0)
 2. **Publisher Check** - Verifies at least one client is publishing